Menopause diet focuses on the foods and nutrients that support a woman’s health during Perimenopause and after Menopause.

 Best Diet for Menopause

-During perimenopause, the digestive fire or metabolism slows down.
+During menopause, the digestive fire and metabolism of a woman slows down.
 It leads to several digestive disorders and eventually nutritional deficiencies.

 One should follow a balanced diet for Menopause that is rich in fresh, natural, and wholesome foods.
 This will ensure intake of adequate amount of dietary nutrients.